berkeley-cdss/course-site-quarto/README.md

          ```
        - Alternatively in your browser, go to `https://github.com/example/stat555/branches` and click on **New branch" and give it the name `gh-pages`.

-    - Check that the gh-pages branch as your "Source" under [Settings->Pages](github.com/example/stat555/settings/pages).
+    - Check that the `gh-pages` branch ais your source branch under [Settings->Pages->Branch](github.com/example/stat555/settings/pages).

 7. Run `quarto publish gh-pages` from the command line to push updates to the course website.
   - Hit <Y> when prompted to "Update site at https://example.github.io/stat555/? ".
+  - Wait a minute for the content to be rendered on your computer.
+You should then see a message about updating files in the `gh-pages` branch.
-  - Wait a few minutes for the content to be rendered and copied to the GitHub Pages site.
+  - Wait a minute for the content to be copied to the GitHub Pages site.
   - You can monitor the site building process at `https://github.com/example/stat555/actions`.
-  - If there are no problems, your website will be publicly available at https://example.github.io/stat555 (this might be `github.com/berkeley-stat/stat555-<semester>` or `github.berkeley.edu/statistics`).
+  - If there are no problems, your website will be publicly available at https://example.github.io/stat555.
+Once Step 10 below is done, it should be available at the standardized location.

-8. As you make changes, you can continue to run `quarto publish`.
+8. As you make changes, you can continue to run `quarto publish gh-pages`.
 The publishing process saves the rendered files for the webpage to the `gh-pages` branch of your repository.
-You will also want to save the source files in the `main` (default) branch of your repository.
+You will also want to regularly save (i.e., commit any changes to) the source files in the `main` (default) branch of your repository (Step 6).

-10. We will work with you to give your website a friendly URL in a department-standardized format, such as https://stat555.berkeley.edu.
+9. We will work with you to give your website a friendly URL in a department-standardized format, such as https://stat555.berkeley.edu.
 Just let us know when your website is ready.

 The SCF is happy to help.
 Please [contact us](https://statistics.berkeley.edu/computing/how-get-help) if you are a Berkeley Statistics instructor and you run into problems or questions.